“Do I Really Need a LinkedIn Profile?”

 As a career coach, I often get asked by my clients whether having a LinkedIn profile is really necessary.
 It’s funny how they always say “really”, usually accompanied by a slight wince.
 These days, we all seem so overwhelmed by apps, social media, emails and more, that LinkedIn feels like just one thing too many.
 It is one thing most of us would rather avoid adding to our ‘to do’ list.

 Thankfully, their question is very easy to answer: yes!
 Yes, you do need a LinkedIn profile.
-You do need to join the 21 million other people in the UK – and over half a billion people worldwide – who already have a LinkedIn profile.
+You do need to join the 31 million other people in the UK – and over 750 million people worldwide – who already have a LinkedIn profile.
 Whether you are currently working, or not.
 Whether you intend to return to work at some point, or not.
 Whether you are interested in progressing your career, or not.
 Regardless of your level, your industry, your location, or your expertise, you need to create a LinkedIn profile.

 But Why Do I Need a LinkedIn Profile?